chromium/chromium/docs/android_dynamic_feature_modules.md

 }
 ```

-This will also add Foo's Java to the integration test APK.
-You may also have to
-add `java` as a dependency of `chrome_test_java` if you want to call into Foo
+You may also have to add `java` as a dependency of `chrome_test_java` if you want
-from test code.
+to call into Foo from test code.